-The best Christmas markets (Marché de Noel or Weihnachtsmarkt) to visit in Switzerland are in Basel, Bern, Geneva, Montreux, Pilatus, St Gallen, and Zurich.
+The best Christmas markets (Marché de Noel or Weihnachtsmarkt) to visit in Switzerland usually are in Basel, Bern, Geneva, Montreux, Pilatus, St Gallen, and Zurich.
 However, in 2020, most were canceled or several in the German-speaking part of the Swiss confederation are planning to remain open.

 In recent years, many Swiss cities have introduced Christmas markets to bring some holiday cheer to the December advent period.
 Very few Christmas markets in Switzerland can claim the long tradition of German Advent markets and most are much smaller and less lively.
 The Christmas lights in many Swiss cities are spectacularly beautiful and often stay switched on until mid-January.
 Well-known Christmas markets (Weihnachtsmärkte) in German-speaking Switzerland are in Basel, Bern, St Gallen, and Zurich while Montreux (pictured above) on Lake Geneva has the most famous Marché de Noël in French-speaking Switzerland.
 Mt Pilatus and Rochers-de-Naye have Christmas markets on Alpine peaks.
 Many ski resorts have small markets that may stay open past Christmas Day.

 In 2020, most of the markets in the French-speaking cantons were canceled, while many in the German-speaking region are still planning to open.
 Depending on the situation in December, these may also be canceled at short notice if required.

 The Top Christmas Markets in Switzerland in 2020